A stateful MCP analyst: enforced agent curriculum and attention management

 Daily Snowflake exports → S3 (Airflow)

-Total infrastructure cost: roughly $10/month - one always-on Fargate task, an S3 bucket, and one daily ECS export task, with enough capacity for our enterprise and effectively no cost to scale usage.
+Total infrastructure cost: roughly $10/month - one always-on Fargate task, an S3 bucket, and one daily ECS export task.
+This set-up has enough capacity for our enterprise and has no variable cost with increased querying.

 The trick: about → describe_table → query

 Naïve “natural language to SQL” works in demos, but cannot work in an enterprise context.
-The reason isn’t model capability - it’s that production data is full of traps that aren’t in the schema:
+The models are able to generate valid SQL, but production data is full of traps that aren’t in the schema, meaning that the generated SQL misses business context.
+For example:

-- Our fiscal calendar sometimes has 53-week years; YoY needs
+• Our fiscal calendar sometimes has 53-week years.
+Therefore, YoY comparisons need dim_date.last_year_date, not today - 365.

-dim_date.last_year_date, nottoday - 365. - We always use LFL in our analysis, but what does that mean at Jollyes?
+• We always use like-for-like in our analyses, but what does that mean at Jollyes?

-fact_stockdouble-counts inventory across parent/child SKU pairs unless you join throughdim_sku_links.- We switched to Every Day Low Pricing in January 2025; any YoY revenue or discount comparison crossing that date is a trap, but only for one more month.
+• We switched to Every Day Low Pricing in January 2025; any YoY revenue or discount comparison crossing that date is misleading.

 Context, not corpus

-The gating system is not merely a guardrail.
-It is a context management strategy.
+The gating system is not just a guardrail with SQL suggestions.
+It also serves as a context and token management strategy.

 Instead of building the gating, we could expose the entire schema and business rules in the connector prompt.
 At small scale this is workable.
-However, a warehouse with 100 tables, sample rows, join guidance, and operational caveats becomes tens of thousands of tokens of mostly irrelevant context attached to every interaction, and I want our users to leave this connector ‘always on’ with no detriment to them.
+However, a warehouse with 100 tables, sample rows, join guidance, and operational caveats becomes tens of thousands of tokens of mostly irrelevant context attached to every interaction.
+I want our users to leave this connector ‘always on’ with no detriment to them (and to save my enterprise token bill!), and so I’ve purposefully minimised the connector registration.

-This matters for more than token cost, but attention.
-The scarce resource isn’t tokens or context - though sensible management is prudent to maximise ROI.
+This matters for more than tokens and context, but attention.
 Every irrelevant warning loaded into context is a distractor competing for model reasoning capacity:

-Usually the answer is no. Large prompts don’t simply cost more - they dilute signal.
-The describe-table notes are therefore intentionally terse and highly specific, usually under 50 words each.
-The objective is not maximum context; it is maximum signal density - context is distraction in an attention-focussed model.
+Large prompts don’t simply cost more tokens - they dilute signal.
+Irrelevant context is distraction in an attention-focussed model.

 A short example: parent/child SKUs

-Beef Single Tin showed ~40k units in stock, but only a handul sold last quarter.
-Thus, it looked grossly overstocked.
-Cover calculation: 5,791 weeks 1000x fold where we should be.
+Beef Single Tin showed ~40k units in stock, but only a handful sold last quarter.
+Thus, it looked grossly overstocked at 5,791 weeks cover: ~1,000x where we should be.

-But the tin is a parent SKU.
-Real demand sits in the child 12-pack record.
-True cover: 3.7 weeks.
+However, the tin is a parent SKU.
+Real demand sits in the child 12-pack record, which is what is sold in stores, making the real cover: 3.7 weeks.
 The model would have confidently misdiagnosed inventory health based on entirely correct SQL.
-(A mistake, I did make in my first month at Jollyes!)
+(A mistake I have also made in my first month at Jollyes!)

 Why not Skills?